 You need to strengthen trust and ensure that your team members know that you’re committed to their development.
 Accountability works a whole lot better when people don’t fear feedback.
 Instead, they know that feedback allows them to improve and that they’ll find support when needed.

 I recommend committing to weekly check-ins to address any immediate issues and monthly retrospects where objectives are assessed, scored and evaluated.

 ‘Hard goals’ drive performance more effectively than easy goals.
 Second, specific hard goals ,produce a higher level of output, than vaguely worded ones.John Doerr

 Final and in many ways the most difficult managerial discipline to master is setting stretch goals.
-A stretch goals is an objective that’s deliberately challenging and ambitious.
-For example at Google new products are expected to be at least 10X better than existing competition.
+A stretch goal is an objective that’s deliberately challenging and ambitious.
+For example, at Google new products are expected to be at least 10X better than existing competition.

 A rule of thumb for setting stretch objectives is to focus on gaols meet these three criteria: